Healthy Homes Assessment Papakowhai

 Insulation Papakowhai

-A properly insulated home can reduce condensation and lower the chance of mould and dampness and also makes more easy to the house to retain warmth.
+A well-insulated house can help control condensation and reduce the chances of mould and dampness and also makes more easy for the house to keep warmth.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation can withstand heat flow.
+The more high the R-value, higher the standard of insulation.

 See the full details of the Healthy Homes insulation standard.